Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Q. What does v2 do that the original didn't?

-Well, where to start.
+Well, where to start?

 The USB Mini-B will appear as a standard Serial port on Windows, Mac, or Linux computers.
-Without any additional effort, v2 will log all readings taken in Measurement mode to the port, so it becomes easy to grab readings.
+Without additional effort, v2 will log all readings taken in Measurement mode to the port, making it easy to grab readings.
 Via this port, there is also an API interface to v2 to remote control the unit.
 So Sync-One2 v2 may be used as part of a bench calibration or inspection process or to quickly obtain more detailed statistics to generate a certification report for an installation you can give to a client to show them the data.

 The USB Mini-B port also permits the end-user to upgrade the firmware when new features come along or require some new function or feature not currently there.